Licensing FAQs for Applicants - Home Improvement Commission

 13. New Home Construction

-Is a "Contractor/Salesman" License with DLLR sufficient for building of a new home in Maryland,
+Is a contractor license with MHIC sufficient for building a new home in Maryland?

 Home Builder Registration Unit